playcanvas/blog/_posts/2016-11-16-tanx-takes-webgl-gaming-to-a-new-level.markdown

 #### [https://tanx.io](https://tanx.io)

-<blockquote>Public Service Announcement: TANX is highly addictive.
-Please take occasional breaks!</blockquote>
+> **Public Service Announcement:** TANX is highly addictive.
+Please take occasional breaks!

 Can you believe this game is playable after loading just 2.8MB of data?
 Massive fun delivered to your browser in seconds.